-As of December 31, 2015 and 2014, the Company had \$2,312.6 million and \$2,314.3 million, respectively, in outstanding borrowings under its debt agreements and was in compliance with all covenants under those agreements.
-As of December 31, 2015, the average interest rate on long-term debt outstanding was 5.20% compared to 5.69% at the end of 2014.
+As of December 31, 2016 and 2015, the Company had \$3.1 billion and \$2.3 billion, respectively, in outstanding borrowings under its debt agreements and was in compliance with all covenants under those agreements.
+As of December 31, 2016, the average interest rate on long-term debt outstanding was 5.16% compared to 5.20% at the end of 2015.
 The ability of the Company to make debt principal and interest payments depends on the earnings and surplus of subsidiaries, investment earnings on undeployed capital proceeds, available liquidity at the holding company, and the Company's ability to raise additional funds.

 The Company enters into derivative agreements with counterparties that reference either the Company's debt rating or its financial strength rating.
 If either rating is downgraded in the future, it could trigger certain terms in the Company's derivative agreements, which could negatively affect overall liquidity.
-For the majority of the Company's derivative agreements, there is a termination event should the long-term senior debt ratings drop below either BBB+ (S&P) or Baal (Moody's) or the financial strength ratings drop below either A- (S&P) or A3 (Moody's).
+For the majority of the Company's derivative agreements, there is a termination event, at the Company's option, should the long-term senior debt ratings drop below either BBB+ (S&P) or Baa1 (Moody's) or the financial strength ratings drop below either A- (S&P) or A3 (Moody's).